 4. Cultural Reading

-At the end of the 2017/2018 school year, twenty-seven of thirty-six (75%) graduating 8th Grade students were placed in Honors Foreign Language Courses at Knoxville Catholic High School.
+At the end of the 2018/2019 school year, thirty seven of forty-five (82%) graduating 8th Grade students were placed in Honors Foreign Language Courses at Knoxville Catholic High School.

 Señora Mountain is a 15 year expert Native Spanish Teacher from Bogotá, Colombia.
 She is also a LEI ( Latino Enrollment Institute) participant for the University of Notre Dame and a TPRS expert and certified by Blaine Ray.
 Señora Mountain has been married to her husband, Chad, for 21 years.
 They have two children, Andrew and Mathew, who both graduated from St. John Neumann School.
 Teaching is her passion and she says that working in the Catholic Dioceses is her calling.